hrosiak/nurex/docs/README.md

 available options:
   * THREADS - enable/disable multi-threading support, default ON
-  * PYTHON_MODULE - enable/disable building of the python bindigs, pybind11 library required to build the module, default OFF
+  * PYTHON_MODULE - enable/disable building of the python bindigs, pybind11 is required to build the module, default OFF
   * TESTS - build tests, default OFF
   * EXAMPLES - build examples, default OFF
-  * APPS - build nurex applications, ie command line nurex app
+  * APPS - build nurex applications, ie command line nurex app, default ON
+  * GSL_INTEGRATION - use adaptive integration from the gsl library instead of built in, default OFF
+  * GSL_INTERPOLATION - use spline interpolation from the gsl library, default OFF

 ie:
-> cmake -DTHREADS=OFF -DPYTHON_NUREX=ON -DEXAMPLES=ON ../
+> cmake -DTHREADS=OFF -DPYTHON_NUREX=ON -DTHREADS=OFF ../

 after the compilation the libraries and headers must be either installed system-wide by make install.